jcurl/RJCP.DLL.Environment/Environment.VersionTest/TestResources/WinVersion/README.md

   - When missing the manifest file.
 E.g. on Windows 10.0.19045 with no manifest, the file version would be `6.2.19041`.
 - ³ The short branding string on Windows 11, still shows Windows 10.
+- ⁴ Present, but CSD string is empty.